gambalab/rare_pipes/README.md

 * **INDELs:** All INDELs are included.
 * **Stop Gain, Stop Loss, and Start Loss Variants:** These variants are also retained.

 After filtering based on these criteria, the pipeline proceeds to analyze the selected mutations using Maverick.
-Finally, the results from Maverick are integrated with data collected from [OMIM](https://www.omim.org/) and [Orphanet](https://www.orpha.net/)databases.
+Finally, the results from Maverick are integrated with CADA results (if HPO codes are provided) and data collected from [OMIM](https://www.omim.org/) and [Orphanet](https://www.orpha.net/) databases.

 ## Example of use

 * **Input:**
-	* **Not annotated** VCF file produced by **Deepvariant** with gvcf flag enabled.
+	* **Not annotated** VCF file produced by **Deepvariant**.
+Althoug any other variant caller shuold also work.
 	* The absolute path to output folder where store the results.
 	* Sample Name.
 	* The absolute path to the reference FASTA file.